NyomanAdiwinanda/Starved_ReactApp/README.md

 You can try to use the app by clicking it [here](https://nyomanadiwinanda.github.io/Starved_ReactApp/).
 Within the web-app:
-1) Insert the type of food within the 'Search Businesses' bar
+1) Insert the type of food or restaurant name within the 'Search Businesses' bar
-2) Insert the name of the city (United State city only) with the 'Where?' bar
+2) Insert the name of the city (United State city only) within the 'Where?' bar
 3) Click the Let's Go Button

 The web-app then will show you the list of restaurant accordingly to your search.

 ## Available Scripts